RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Boat Race/Boat Race.md

 	This code is inside the `forever` {.blockcontrol} loop, so that your code keeps checking if the boat has crashed.

-+ You should also make sure that your boat always starts looking like it's 'not hit'.
++ You should also make sure that your boat always starts looking like it's 'normal'.

 + Now if you try to sail through a wooden barrier, you should see that your boat crashes and moves back to the start.